-The Rotor is an imaginary dial on your display like an old-fashioned radio tuner.
-To activate it, move two fingers on the display like you were turning it.
-When you do this, VoiceOver brings up the Rotor.
-The Rotor is used to control the meaning of the One Finger Swipe Up and One Finger Swipe Down gestures.
+The rotor is an imaginary dial on your display like an old-fashioned radio tuner.
+To activate it, move two fingers on the display like you were turning it and VoiceOver brings up the rotor.
+The rotor is used to control the meaning of the One Finger Swipe Up and One Finger Swipe Down gestures.